Seahawks Security Manager Fired & Arrested Over Child Pornography Charges

 Seahawks security manager fired after being arrested on child pornography charges for having over 25,000 illegal images.

-The Seattle Seahawks’ security manager Aaron Miyasato has been fired after an investigation and subsequent search warrant turned up tons of child pornography.
+The Seattle Seahawks’ security manager Aaron Miyasato has been fired after an investigation and subsequent search warrant turned up tons of child pornography in his possession.
 Not only was Aaron a security manager for an NFL franchise, he also had his own photography business, as well.
 Police found and confiscated over 25,000 images which they also claim he distributed.
 According to the SeattlePI, the investigation was launched in December of 2020.

 Seattle police detectives first started investigating Miyasato on Dec.
 21, a little over a month after the National Center for Missing and Exploited Children received a tip that a Dropbox user, “Aaron Miyasato,” had uploaded four images of children being sexually exploited.